exercism/javascript/exercises/concept/mixed-juices/.docs/instructions.md

 FIXME

-You are a master mixologist, making tasty drinks for the public to enjoy on their nights out.
+Your friend Li Mei is a master mixologist.
+She sells delicous juice mixes making tasty drinks for the public to enjoy on their nights out.
 But you figured that you could make your life easier by writing a bit of code to help you with your job.

 ## 1. Determine how long it takes to make an order